Skip to content

 Dear awesome students and readers:

 Let´s study the centrales azucareras de Cuba (from 1898 to 1945).
 Feel free to share the following presentation with your loved ones.
-Print the document, read it, pursue the bibliography that we have shared at the end of the slides.
+Print the document, read it, and pursue the bibliography that we have shared at the end of the slides.

 We kindly ask that you return next Monday, the 16th of March, 2026, to review our extra strategic reflections on this chapter.